Pelvic Floor Disorders

 Dr. Flynn is board certified in psychiatry and psychosomatic medicine.
 Her clinical interests include perinatal psychiatry, consultation-liaison psychiatry, and mindfulness-based interventions in health care.

-Sarah Fox, MD, FACOG, is the director of the Pelvic Pain Program at the Women’s Medicine Collaborative and a gynecologist at Lifespan Physician Group, Gynecology.
+Sarah Fox, MD, FACOG, is a gynecologist at Lifespan Physician Group, Obstetrics and Gynecology and director of the Pelvic Pain Program.
 A clinical assistant professor of surgery at The Warren Alpert Medical School of Brown University, Dr. Fox received a medical degree from Robert Wood Johnson Medical School-University of Medicine and Dentistry in New Brunswick, NJ, and completed her residency in obstetrics and gynecology at Allegheny General Hospital-Western Pennsylvania Hospital in Pittsburgh, PA.

 She completed a fellowship in urogynecology and pelvic floor dysfunction at St. George’s Hospital at the University of London in England.
 She is a board certified in obstetrics and gynecology and is a fellow of the American Congress of Obstetricians and Gynecologists.
 She is a member of the board of directors and past president of the International Pelvic Pain Society and has been treating pelvic pain since 2000.
 Dr. Fox is a member of the board of directors of the North American Society of Psychosocial Obstetrics and Gynecology.
 She is also an adjunct assistant professor in the department of gender studies at Brown University and teaches an undergraduate course: "Reproductive Health: Science and Politics."